-But, on Day 22, I walked into the communal space and stared at the bucket that had once contained our sticks.
+But, on Day 22 of our pilgrimage, I walked into the communal space and stared at the bucket that had once contained our walking sticks.
 Our shiny blue, adjustable sticks with their attached blister-preventing gloves were nowhere to be found.
 Left in their place were two crooked sticks – like actual sticks from the woods.

 Lizz was instantly in the doorway, confirming that we had, indeed, left our sticks in the bucket.
 She nearly turned over the shelves searching for our missing sticks.